Book name: For the Sake of the School

 The school community was entirely female, with the sole male voices that of Mr Arnold, who briefly flits in and out of a couple of scenes during a camping trip, and Ulyth’s brother during the Christmas holidays.
 This is unusual in more modern boarding school fiction, but more typical of Angela Brazil’s writing.

 Many thanks for reading my review of For the Sake of the School by Angela Brazil.
-I'll be back on Wednesday.
-In the meantime, the comments section is open for you to share your thoughts.
+The comments section is open for you to share your thoughts.

 If you’ve enjoyed this review, you might like to subscribe to my blog.